 Blankets and throws always have and always will be a home staple.
-From that extra layer (or finishing touch) for the end of the bed, to the cosy number you wrap up with for movie nights, or even the one you take outside to watch the stars under, we use blankets throughout our living space.
+From that extra layer on the end of the bed to the cosy number you wrap yourself up in on the sofa or even that old one you use for picnics, we use blankets throughout our living space.
 But what types of blankets are out there?
 We take a look at the benefits of each…

-Relatively new on the blanket scene but taking the world by storm are weighted blankets, but what are they and why is everybody talking about them?
+Relatively new on the blanket scene but taking the world by storm are weighted blankets.
+But what are they?
+And why is everybody talking about them?

-The right weight for a weighted blanket will depend on your preference on how heavy you want the blanket to feel, however most guidelines say you should choose a blanket which is between 7% to 12% of your body weight.
-Weighted blankets should not be used for anyone three and under or for those with certain medical conditions such as respiratory issues or sleep apnoea, so make sure to do your research and talk to a medical professional before buying one.
+The right weight for a weighted blanket should be between 8% to 10% of your body weight and should not be used for children under three.
+If you suffer from any medical conditions such as respiratory issues or sleep apnoea, make sure you do your research and talk to a medical professional before use.

-The classic blanket if you will, the wool blanket is often associated chunky knit styles but they can also be fine woven too.
+The classic blanket if you will, the wool blanket is often associated with chunky knit styles, but they can also be fine woven too.
 Usually beautifully soft, they are warm and cosy too and can also promote a better quality of sleep.
 Wool doesn’t hold moisture meaning its less likely to be a breeding ground for bacteria or mildew.
 Often used for firemen’s uniforms, wool is fire-resistant thus offering that extra sense of security and safety.

 Much easier to care for than wool, cotton blankets do a great job at mimicking woollen throw designs and are also used for more sleek styles too.
-Available in endless colours and patterns, cotton blankets and throws are heavy duty accessories perfect for busy homes and can usually be popped in the wash whenever they need a refresh.
-They also tend to be slightly cooler than wool varieties so a must for anyone that likes to snuggle up under something but doesn’t want to get too hot.
+Cotton has as the ability to absorb moisture and reflect heat, allowing your skin to breathe and regulate your body temperature, providing the perfect blanket for anyone that likes to snuggle up under something but doesn’t want to get too hot.

 Super soft, fleece blankets might not have always been known for their style factor but you can’t beat them for wrapping up in on chilly nights.
 Certain brands like Zoeppritz Since 1828 have transformed the way we see fleece blankets, giving them a chic style update but retaining their exceptionally soft texture and practical care benefits.